GenXProject/GenX.jl/docs/src/User_Guide/running_TDR.md

 Time domain clustering can only be performed on data which represents a single contiguous period: typically a year of 8760 or 8736 hours.

-The header of the file `Load_data.csv` in the main case folder will typically look like this:
+The header of the file `Demand_data.csv` in the main case folder will typically look like this:

 ```
 ..., Rep_Periods, Timesteps_per_Rep_Period, Sub_Weights, ...